Economic forecasts for Baden-Württemberg 2021 - 2025

 Long-term development of real GDP

-The following chart shows the development of the level of real GDP over the last ten years.
-In this period, the most striking development is the special impact of the coronavirus pandemic on GDP growth in the second quarter of 2020 and the counter-movement in the two subsequent quarters.
-From the beginning of 2022 until the fall of 2024, value added in Baden-Württemberg remained at a largely constant level.
-The plateau visible in the chart shows that this has significantly slowed down the long-term development of GDP.
-The current forecast values indicate a positive growth path, but must also be assessed with caution due to the uncertainty surrounding the geopolitical situation.
+Over the last ten years, the most striking development has been the special impact of the coronavirus pandemic on GDP growth in the second quarter of 2020 and the counter-movement in the two following quarters.
+From the beginning of 2022 to the beginning of 2024, value added in Baden-Württemberg remained at a largely constant level before declining significantly in 2024.
+The plateau visible in the figure below and the subsequent recession have significantly slowed the long-term development of GDP.
+The current forecast values indicate a reversal of this process, albeit to a rather modest extent.
+If the forecast values prove accurate and the increase in economic performance is sustainable, GDP levels could potentially emerge from the long period of depression that began in 2021.

 © IAW und Universität Hohenheim 2025.
-Data sources: 2016q1 to 2025q1: Statistical Office and Ministry of Economy, Labour and Tourism Baden-Württemberg; 20252 to 2025q4: IAW and University of Hohenheim; eigene Berechnungen.
+Data sources: 2016q2 to 2025q2: Statistical Office and Ministry of Economy, Labour and Tourism Baden-Württemberg; 2025Q3 to 2026q1: IAW and University of Hohenheim; eigene Berechnungen.
 The data are adjusted for price, seasonal and working-day effects.

 Baden-Württemberg compared with the national level